Neppord/blog/posts/i-do-not-know-why-my-code-do-not-work.md

 If this was a bigger program I would move the functions into separate files.

 Some interesting things happens when you do this.
 We get a place to name the logic `complimenting_age`.
-The code in the function is easier to reason about and to show to others.
+The code in the function is easier to reason about and easier to show to others.
 The code in the main if statement also change into something different.
 It looks more like a table of contents, a list of what to be done.

 ## Lesson 3: Writing tests